Elvis in Hollywood

-Elvis in Hollywood is a double-record compilation album by American rock and roll singer Elvis Presley.
-Issued by RCA Special Products and Brookville Records in January 1976, it compiled many of his movie songs released from 1956 to 1968.
-It is the second and last mail-order album released during his lifetime and was certified platinum on December 2, 2010 by the Recording Industry Association of America.
+Elvis in Hollywood is a 2 record compilation album by American rock and roll singer Elvis Presley, issued in January 1976 by RCA Special Products in association with Brookville Records.
+The double album contained several songs from Presley's films released from 1956 to 1968.
+Elvis in Hollywood is the second and last TV mail-order album issued during Presley's lifetime and was certified platinum on December 2, 2010 by the Recording Industry Association of America.

-Besides the records. a 20-page booklet was also included.
-8-track and cassette versions were also available for purchase.
+The double LP set included a 20-page booklet.
+The album was also available on 8-track and cassette tape.